 The Social Sphere

 Advertising in the social sphere helps people to forge new connections or enrich existing ones.
 It can turn social interactions themselves into carriers of ad messaging.

 Like public sphere advertising, it must appear in the right place at the right time – and with the right message.
 To that end, it must be relevant in context, align with social goals, address a social need, and facilitate interaction in innovative ways.

 Central to this sphere is reinforcing existing relationships while also reinforcing the brand.
 Any advertisement that consumers are inspired to pass along serves this purpose.
 Another form of social-sphere advertising uses a promotional event to help consumers achieve social ends.

-- addresses social needs or solves a social problem;
+- They address social needs or solve social problems.

-Tribal sphere advertising is of course not limited to the masses.
-Luxury brands commonly use conventional mass media advertising while relying on their customers to deliver the most powerful ad messaging of all.
-They depend on consumers’ desire to signal their social status – their group affiliation – by showcasing logos and brand names.
+Tribal sphere advertising is not limited to the masses; luxury brands commonly use conventional mass media advertising while relying on their customers to deliver the most powerful ad messaging of all.
+They depend on consumers’ desire to signal their social status and their group affiliation.

-- addresses individual desires for self-expression or identity;
+- They address individual desires for self-expression or identity.

-- performs as a social signal or a status maker;
+- They perform as a social signal or a status-maker.

 This is the domain of language, cognition, and emotion.
 Obviously, all advertising ultimately operates here in one way or another.
 But ads optimised for this sphere are designed to insert words, phrases, or emotions into a consumer’s psychological processes, where they serve as shorthand for complex concepts, inspiring action or triggering positive feelings.